 the Mental Health Measure (Wales) 2010.

-The Sub-Committee will seek assurances on the management of strategic risks delegated to the Sub-Committee by the Joint Committee, from the JCC Risk Register.
+The Sub-Committee will seek assurances on the management of strategic risks delegated to the Sub-Committee by the Joint Committee, from the NWJCC Organisational Risk Register.

 Dealing with Members interests during meetings

 Declarations of interest will be a standing agenda item for all meetings.